 Attackers’ IP addresses and authenticated users that are permanently or temporarily blocked are added to the Denylist.
 Manage the list on the Denylist page.

-Blocking suspicious requests with In-App WAF
+Blocking attack attempts with In-App WAF

 ASM In-App WAF (web application firewall) combines the detection techniques of perimeter-based WAFs with the rich context provided by Datadog, helping your teams protect their systems with confidence.